 Art is surely a focal point when it comes to Barcelona.
 Tourists from all over the world come to see the spectacular modernist buildings and impressive museums.
-However, our colourful, much-loved neighborhood, El Raval, is packed with artsy things to see and do.
+However, this is a colorful and much-loved neighborhood; when you explore El Raval pay attention to its packed artsy things.
 Don’t miss any of what El Raval has in store for you!

 MACBA & CCCB Cultural Center

-One of the many Gaudí’s spectacular architecture pieces you can find in Barcelona.
+One of the many GAUDÍ’S SPECTACULAR ARCHITECTURE PIECES you can find in Barcelona.
 This particular one is special because it is one of the first important commissions that Gaudí received.
 It also holds amazing history, besides being a magnificent work of art.
 The palace was dedicated to entertain high society back in the 20th century.
-This building is situated in Las Rambas and is part of UNESCO World Heritage Site.
+This building is situated in Las Ramblas and is part of UNESCO World Heritage Site.
 Make sure to visit the magical corner of Palau Güell: the rooftop.
 You will get the chance to admire the fantastic chimneys that are genuine sculptures, designed in different shapes and colors.

 Rambla del Raval

 This is a broad avenue that showcases El Raval rebel spirit.
 You can see the gentrification of this unfairly rejected area along with an everlasting multicultural soul.
-Walking down the Rambla del Raval will open your eyes to cool street art, offbeat bars and amazing places to eat.
+As you explore El Raval, walk down the Rambla del Raval will open your eyes to cool street art, offbeat bars and amazing places to eat.
 You can enjoy the calm during a little morning walk as well as the cafés packed with chattering friends drinking icy beers by night.
-The palms, trees and benches make this a more peaceful and enjoyable version of the super busy main Rambla.
+The palms, trees and benches make this a more peaceful and enjoyable version of the super busy MAIN RAMBLA.
 Also, don’t miss the Fat Cat at the end of the street; made by the Colombian artist Fernando Botero, famous for his XXXL animal and human sculptures.